Mobility Crossover in Two-Dimensional Berry Crystals: Model

+This random potential has both short range order and long range order.
+The autocorrelation function $C(\delta r)$ of the potential does not decay to zero in large distance limit for finite $N$, but in the limit of many modes $N\to\infty$, $C(\delta r)$ decay by power law with distance~\cite{kimBraggScatteringRandom2022}.
+Dimensionless energy, length, and time are used based on the system's inherent backscattering dynamics.
+We use recoil energy $E_0 = \frac{\hbar^2q^2}{8m}$ as energy units, wavelength $a = \frac{2\pi}{q}$ as length units, and $\frac{\hbar}{E_0}$ as time units.

-The dynamics of the system are simulated by discretizing the spatial and temporal grids, and imposing a periodic boundary condition with dimensionless period $L$.
-The system is allowed to evolve for a total dimensionless time $T$ with the third-order scheme, namely
+The dynamics of the system with size $L=320$ are simulated by discretizing the spatial and temporal grids, and imposing a absorbing boundary condition.
+The system is allowed to evolve for a total dimensionless time $T=11,000$ with the third-order scheme, namely

 where $e^{-iH\tau}$ is the unitary evolution for each time step $\tau$, and $K$, $U$ are the kinetic energy and potential energy respectively.
 The wave function at $t=0$ is taken to be a minimum uncertainty wavepacket, having the form: